aws-samples/foundation-model-benchmarking-tool/README.md

 ## Pending enhancements

-The following enhancements are identified as next steps for `FMBench`.

-1. Containerize `FMBench` and provide instructions for running the container on EC2.

-1. Support for different payload formats that might be needed for different inference containers.
-Currently the HF TGI container, and DJL Deep Speed container on SageMaker both use the same format but in future other containers might need a different payload format.

-1. Emit live metrics so that they can be monitored through Grafana via live dashboard.

-1. Allow users to publish their experiment configs and results by doing a POST to an AWS Lambda that writes results to a common S3 bucket that can serve as storage for a simple website.

-1. Create a leaderboard of model benchmarks.

-View the [ISSUES](https://github.com/aws-samples/foundation-model-benchmarking-tool/issues) on github and add any you might think be an beneficial iteration to this benchmarking harness.
+View the [ISSUES](https://github.com/aws-samples/foundation-model-benchmarking-tool/issues) on GitHub and add any you might think be an beneficial iteration to this benchmarking harness.

 ## Security